somewhatlurker/pydiva/docs/pyfmh3.md

 created during processing.
 Only enable this if you won't reuse the dictionary.

 `pyfmh3.UnsupportedFmh3TypeException` will be raised if the fmh3_type is unknown.

+## Development Info
+FMH3 format for FT series games is described in `docs/fmh3_format.txt`, but the Struct in `pydiva/pyfmh3_formats.py` is probably just as easy to understand.
+X is similar but some fields become 64 bits long and it's encapsulated in an F2nd/X style file with FONM magic.
+MikuMikuModel serves as a good reference for how the sectioned F2nd/X files work.